-This tendency to portray a negative message regarding the religious other would appear to conflict with the universalist concern of religion just mentioned above.
+This tendency to portray a negative message regarding the religious other would appear to conflict with the universalist concern of religion just mentioned.
 If religions are truly concerned for the welfare of those who do not belong to the religious community, how can they denigrate them?
-Defaming and maligning the religious other goes against the very universalism that religions claim to teach.
+Defaming and maligning the religious other goes against the very universalism of peace and justice that religions claim to teach.
 How does denigrating the other help the world?
-Such a perspective is only self-centered and represents an attempt to benefit the narrow community at the expense of the world at large.
+Such a perspective is selfish.
+It represents nothing more than an attempt to benefit the narrow community at the expense of the world at large.
 And in fact, this selfish approach is detrimental to the community of believers as well because it creates a world of anger, resentment and tension that can easily slip into violence that will negatively affect all communities.

-Some religious leaders have tried to resolve the tension between the particularist and universalist inclinations through mission, or da'wa.
+Some religious leaders have tried to resolve the tension between the particularist and universalist inclinations through mission, or dawa.
 That is, they claim that the entire world will benefit from the truth of their own particular faith by belonging to their own faith.
 They believe that they will help the "other" by making the "other" into the "self."
 It is an attempt to resolve the tension between particularism and universalism by creating a universal particularism.
 If the entire world would be Muslim, for example, or Christian, or any other religion, there would be no more religious argument and religious wars.
-All
+All would obey the same religious moral imperatives that require ethical behaviors, proper religious practice, etc.